KelvinAnth05/Windows-Mod/PersonalStart.md

 ✨ Minimalist and Modern Design:
 With a transparent theme and sleek borders, PersonalStart makes the Windows Start Menu feel more elegant, light, and uncluttered.

-⚙️ Full Customization of UI Elements:
+⚙️ Vary Customization of UI Elements:
-All UI elements, from size to margins, can be customized to create a focused and organized experience.
+All UI elements, from color,size to margins, can be customized to create a focused and organized experience.

 🧑‍💻 Enhanced User Experience:
 Unnecessary elements such as buttons and headers are hidden to provide more space for apps and other important elements.